Telefunken: Locations and manufacturing plants

 Into the 1930s years, production was made after a distributor in the workshops of the two parent companies.
 The company headquarters was located in Berlin Kreuzberg, Hallesches Ufer 30 (1918–1937).

-The first commercially made electronic television sets with cathode ray tubes were manufactured by Telefunken in Berlin in 1932.
+The first commercially made electronic television sets with cathode-ray tubes were manufactured by Telefunken in Berlin in 1932.

 Starting from 1938, manufacturing and developing plants were concentrated at the new headquarters (until 1945) in Berlin Zehlendorf, Goerzallee.

-During the Second World War, there were further manufacturing plants in the Berlin area, in Thuringia, Saxonia, Moravia, Silesia, on Rügen.
+During the Second World War, there were further manufacturing plants in the Berlin area, in Thuringia, Saxony, Moravia, Silesia, on Rügen.
 In addition, in Baltic countries at Tallinn and Riga, and in occupied areas of Poland at Kraków and Łódź, floats and works were established.
 The vacuum tube factory Łódź was shifted with the staff in August 1944 to Ulm (Fortress Wilhelmsburg).

 After the Second World War, new firm locations for development and production were established.
 The company headquarters was located first in Berlin-Schöneberg (1945–1948), then in Berlin-Kreuzberg (1948–1952), Berlin-Moabit (1952–1960) and Berlin Charlottenburg (1960–1967).